 Chris was the inspiration behind this, he writes in more detail on this subject of employee morale and the reinvisioned hierarchy of needs here on the One Workplace blog.

-In the following sections, we’ll break down the five levels and share ideas to boost employee morale for each one - starting with the most basic needs that address health and wellness.
+In the following sections, we’ll break down the five levels and share ideas to boost employee motivation and morale for each one - starting with the most basic needs that address health and wellness.

 Level 1: Health and wellness.

 Physiological and psychological health is the foundation of any person’s well-being and morale.
 As employers, taking the time to tend to this shows that we truly care about and value employees.
-To demonstrate this support, our panelists recommended talking openly about physical and mental health on your teams, expanding your existing wellness programs, and over-delivering on health planning as you consider the return to work.
+To demonstrate this support, our panelists recommended talking openly about physical and mental health on your teams, expanding your existing employee wellbeing programs, and over-delivering on health planning as you consider the return to work.

 Here’s how our panelists and attendees are addressing the health and wellness needs of their teams and their ideas of boosting employee morale: